-As long as you finish installing WLAN-54G USB Configuration Tool on your computer system, you will see its icon, , shown at the right bottom corner of your screen.
-When you move the mouse cursor over it, the information on the current link quality is provided in the tips.
+As long as you finish installing WLAN-54G USB Configuration Tool on your computer, you shall see its icon, shown at the right bottom corner of the screen.
+When you move the cursor over it, the information on the current link quality is provided in the tips.

 Furthermore, the color of the icon varies with the current state of your network connection.
 Check the list below to learn the definition of each color.

 Icon Definition

-Excellent Link Quality
+❖ Excellent Link Quality

 Data Frame Errors - Check WEP Settings

-★ Fair Link Quality
+⋄ Fair Link Quality

-∻ Poor Link Quality or Not Linked
+♦ Poor Link Quality or Not Linked

-Radio Off
+• Radio Off